icepoint666/daily-thoughts-or-notes/Daily Thoughts+Notes Apr-2019[5].md

 On both datasets, we use the Adam optimizer with weights β1 = 0.5 and β2 = 0.999.
 The initial learning rate is set to 2e-5.
 For adversarial training, we optimize the discriminator and generator alternatively.

-### 3. Image-to-image translation for cross-domaindisentanglement (NIPS 2018）
+### 3. Image-to-image translation for cross-domain disentanglement (NIPS 2018）

 进行domain到另一个domain的转换，